Notes on John 10

 life.
 We might suppose that it refers only to duration, so the Lord used

-another word to show its quality of abundance.
-This word (as a verb) is used
+another word to show the richness of the life He gives.
+This word (as a verb)

-twice in 2 Corinthians 9:8 for abounding grace and abounding good
+is used twice in 2 Corinthians 9:8 for abounding grace and abounding

-works.
+good works.
 The life Jesus came to give is that we may know God (17:3).
-Those who
+Those

 impatience that is opposed to the contentment taught in Hebrews 13:5.